-This option does this Income Care, Income Care Plus, Essential Cover Income protection inside super For full details see page Increasing Claim Increases the claim payments in line with indexation each year after the first year. ✓ ✓ 58 Accident Pays a benefit if the life insured is totally disabled due to injury for three consecutive days during the waiting period . ✓ ✓ 59 Super Continuance Lets you cover your superannuation as well as your income. ✓ 58 Cash Back Refunds some of your premiums when the policy ends if no claim has been paid or is payable during the life of your policy. ~ 58
+Outside super Inside su per This option does this Income Care, Income Care Plus Income Care Super SMSF Plan For full details see page Increasing Claim Increases the claim payments in line with indexation each year after the first year. ✓ ✓ ✓ 59 Accident Pays a benefit if the life insured is totally disabled due to injury for three consecutive days during the waiting period . √ ✓ ✓ 59 Super Continuance Lets you cover your superannuation as well as your income. ✓ 59 Cash Back Refunds some of your premiums when the policy ends if no claim has been paid or is payable during the life of your policy. √ 59